 The Grave Creek fish abundance section is the only section in the U.S. portion of Lake Koocanusa.
 It is located just upstream of Clarence Creek and has varied from 190 m to 220 m in length.
 It is a relatively stable section but has been affected periodically by high flows and beaver activity.
-We have electrofished this section annually since 1997 results are presented in Table 3.
-Redd counts have increased dramatically in this tributary since 1997, but densities of juveniles are not showing similar results.
-At the same time we saw an increase in Young-of-year bull trout caught in a screw trap (located approximately 7 miles upstream from the mouth) that was installed to assess migration into an irrigation ditch.
-In 1998, we trapped 32 bull trout, all of which were 1+ and older; in 2001, we found 204 bull trout in the trap of which ten were 1+ and older; and in 2002, only one of 178 trapped was 1+.
-These results lead us to believe that under current habitat conditions, Grave Creek may be near or at carrying capacity for juvenile bull trout.
+We have electrofished this section annually since 1997 (Table 3).
+Redd counts increased dramatically in this tributary since 1997 (Table 16), but densities of juveniles have not shown similar results.

 Table 3.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Grave Creek, 1997 - 2005.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of Grave Creek, 1997 - 2008.